 Limited proficiency in the English language should not be a barrier to equal participation in the instructional or extra-curricular programs of the District.
-It is, therefore, the policy of this District that those students identified as having Limited English proficiency will be provided additional support and instruction to assist them in gaining English proficiency and in accessing the educational and extra-curricular program offered by the District.
-Parents should contact Mark Kurland @ 269-695-8400 to inquire about evaluation procedures and programs offered by the District.
+It is, therefore, the policy of this District that those students identified as having Limited English proficiency will be provided additional support and instruction to assist them in gaining English proficiency and in accessing the educational and extra-curricular programs offered by the District.
+Parents should contact the building principal to inquire about evaluation procedures and programs offered by the district.